GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/poromechanics/Example.rst

 **Input file**

-This tutorial uses no external input files and everything required is contained within a single GEOSX input file.
+This example uses no external input files and everything required is contained within a single GEOSX input file.
 The xml input file for this test case is located at: